hecerinc/Notes-On/finanzas/chap6.md

 #### Student Credit Cards

-Special credit cards that target college students that appeal to this segment - free msuic, movie tickets, etc. Require that you be enrolled in a 2 or 4-year university and have a source of income, whatever that may be.
+Special credit cards that target college students that appeal to this segment - free music, movie tickets, etc. Require that you be enrolled in a 2 or 4-year university and have a source of income, whatever that may be.
 They usually _do not require_ any parental or guardian guarantees, nor do they require that you hold a full-time (or even part-time) job.

 Useful to build credit history and to establish loyalty to the bank.